IACETH/prescribeSM_cesm_1.2.x/docs/namelist.rst

   First level to prescribe SM, default = 1. levstop : int, optional
-  Last level to prescribe SM, default = 10. nudge : float between 0. and 1., optional
+  Last level to prescribe SM, default = 10. use_qdrai : bool, optional
-  Nudging parameter.
-Not tested.
-Default = 1 (i.e. no nudging). use_qdrai : bool, optional
   Only for pSMtype 3.
 Do not use, default = ``.true.``. reservoir_capacity, float, optional